 I can’t think of one greater food than cheese.
 It fulfills all the food necessities: filling, comforting, salty, sweet, texturally there are a lot of different varieties to satisfy whatever you’re craving.
 One of the most fun things to do is build a dynamic cheese board and make that the main dish to serve during dinner.
 Appetizers for dinner will never get old and when you have the right tools and tricks you can make any cheese board a meal fit for dinner.
+This is how to make a seasonal cheese board

 How to Make a Seasonal Cheese Board

 My basic principle is to pick things that I like to eat that are in season and pile it all on a board for easy snacking.
-When prepping your cheese board make sure you think about all the elements you need: a variety of cheeses, sweet, salty, crunchy, savory, jam-y- ensuring that you’re satisfying each flavor and texture “bucket”.
-I think simplicity is best when putting together cheese board, don’t over think it, you cannot mess up cheese.
+When prepping your seasonal cheese board make sure you think about all the elements you need: a variety of cheeses, sweet, salty, crunchy, savory, jam-y- ensuring that you’re satisfying each flavor and texture “bucket”.
+I think simplicity is best when putting together cheese board, don’t overthink it, you cannot mess up cheese.
 The one thing I don’t recommend is pre-slicing your cheese.
 Even if you have a hard cheese, let your guests do this so they can pick their portion.

 Step One: Pick a Board